(Nursemaid’s Elbow; Radial Head Subluxation; Partially Dislocated Elbow)

 - Rolling over in an awkward way

-Children that have had a pulled elbow are more likely to dislocate their elbow again.
+Children that have had a pulled elbow are more likely to have it happen again.

-Your doctor will ask about your child's symptoms and health history.
+The doctor will ask about your child's symptoms and health history.
 You will be asked how the injury happened.
 A physical exam will be done.
 It will focus on the elbow.

-For other children, it may take a few tries to move the bone back into position.
+For other children, it may take a few tries to move the bone back in place.
 Treatment may also be delayed in younger children with mild pain.
-In these cases, discomfort may continue after the bone is moved back into place.
-The doctor may advise:

-- Avoid jerking or tugging your child’s arm
+- Not jerking or tugging a child’s arm

-- Avoid swinging your child by their arms or wrists
+- Not swinging a child by their arms or wrists

-- Lift young children from under their arms
+- Lifting young children from under their arms

 Kids Health—Nemours Foundation